NicholasCorcoran2003/React-Video-Streaming-Application/README.md

 - [License](#license)

 ## Features
-- Play video quotes from famous individuals.
+- Play's inspirational video's from famous individuals.
-- View image quotes with text captions.
+- Users can click the next or previous button to cycle between videos.

 ## Installation